-On Figure 3, I’ve plotted something called the ONSPEED band on the flight envelope.
+Figure 3 shows the ONSPEED band superimposed on the flight envelope.
 This is the AOA associated with ONSPEED, plus or minus about 1 degree, and represents the Goldilocks “just right” AOA for optimum energy maneuvering.
 The obvious question is why it’s just right?
 In simplest terms it’s just right because if you increase AOA above ONSPEED, you will lose energy (either airspeed, altitude or both).
-Since excess power is negative in this region, you can do whatever you like with the throttle and it won’t help the situation.
-On the “the back side of the power curve,” if you push the power up, you will still keep slowing down.
-This effectively creates a part of the envelope (highlighted in yellow in Figure 3) that it makes no sense to fly in (unless your intention is to expend energy or stall).
+In this region, specific excess power is negative: there is more drag than thrust.
+The airplane will go down (loose altitude) or slow down unless the pilot makes an adjustment (increased power, if available and/or reduced AOA).
+This effectively creates a part of the envelope (highlighted in yellow in Figure 3) that it makes no sense to fly in (unless the intent is to bleed energy or stall).
 There is one important exception: emergency dive recovery.
 In that case, maximum instantaneous vertical turn performance is required, which means going right the aerodynamic limit of the airplane to avoid hitting the ground.
-Because most of us don’t fly too many emergency dive recoveries, this leads us to an important rule of thumb for most flying: don’t get slower/pull harder than ONSPEED.
-If you do, you are unnecessarily approaching the aerodynamic/stall limit for no real performance benefit.
-Remember, when you are ONSPEED, things are balanced, and the airplane achieves optimum turn performance for a given power setting.
+Because most of us don’t fly too many emergency dive recoveries, this leads us to an important rule of thumb for most flying: don’t get slower/pull harder than ONSPEED AOA.
+If you do, you are unnecessarily expending energy for no real performance benefit.
+Remember, when you are ONSPEED, thrust and drag are balanced, and the airplane achieves optimum turn performance for a given power setting and weight.
 The other benefit of knowing ONSPEED AOA is that it is an optimum energy state for approach and landing (not too fast and not too slow), and although there is no aerodynamic relationship with stall, ONSPEED happily occurs at a speed approximately equal to 130% of stall speed—which should sound awfully familiar (i.e., the standard 1.3 x Vs used to compute VAPP).
-This is why fighter pilots have used AOA for decades as a primary reference for landing, including carrier landings: ONSPEED AOA is always the same, isn’t affected by gross weight, G load (bank angle) or density altitude; thrust and drag are balanced; and kinetic energy is optimized for approach and landing.
+This is why fighter pilots have used AOA for decades as the primary reference for landing, including carrier landings: ONSPEED AOA is always the same, isn’t affected by gross weight, G load (bank angle) or density altitude; thrust and drag are balanced; and kinetic energy is optimized for approach and landing.